-Focus: Attitudes are important.
+Attitudes are important.
 A person's attitude determines his success or failure.

-David and Loretta Bernard in their book, In Search of Holiness: A Practical Guide for Today, say, "Attitudes are the most important basics of holiness.
+In their book In Search of Holiness: A Practical Guide for Today, David and Loretta Bernard stated, "Attitudes are the most important basics of holiness.
 If a person has the right attitude towards God and his fellow man, his holiness will be seen in all areas of his life.
 If he does not have the right attitude, no amount of outward holiness will cover the lack of inward holiness in the sight of God.
 Wrong attitudes are the first signs of backsliding and are usually works of double standards."